Study at Oxford

 Studying the rise of global empires and the development of global history prepares students for the program’s second component: a week spent embedded at Corpus Christi College.
 Over spring break, all students in the class traverse the Atlantic to spend five days attending seminars with distinguished faculty at Oxford and neighboring colleges, soaking in the rich social fabric of the campus and city, and touring the British countryside.

 While a week spent studying at Oxford is certainly an invaluable experience, as we found out from the first “Global History” cohort, it also leaves students wanting more.
 Through the Oxford Fellowship program, ‘more’ is possible.
-Starting in AY 2018-2019, the very best MU undergraduates will be able to spend a full academic year as a fully-integrated, second-year student of history at Corpus Christi College.
+The very best MU undergraduates will be able to spend an academic year as a fully-integrated, second-year student of history at Corpus Christi College.
 Oxford Fellows will have access to the full, three-term range of Corpus’ tutorial curriculum for history students and will be immersed in the culture and traditions of the College.

 Rising juniors and seniors of any major at MU are eligible to apply for the Oxford Fellowship, though priority will be given to applicants with demonstrated aptitude for the study of history.
 Oxford Fellowship applications open with the beginning of each spring semester with a deadline of early April.
 Application materials consist of unofficial transcripts, a writing sample of 10-15 pages from a course in the humanities or social sciences, and a letter of recommendation from a full-time faculty member in the humanities or social sciences.
 Application materials and questions can be sent to Dr. Thomas Kane, KaneTC@missouri.edu.